- Enroll in Sociology 469: Community Bridges Training (2 credit hours)

 Yes, Sociology 470 is still a capstone course for the PJHC minor.

 - Do I need a car to participate in Community Bridges?

 No, you do not need a car to participate in Community Bridges.
-Once selected as a fellow, we will set up carpools with other fellows and have an option to use Uber, if needed, to and from the partner organization.
+We will arrange carpools with other fellows and offer the option to use Uber, if needed, to and from the partner organization.

 - What if I want to extend my service past the spring semester?

-In the past years, several Fellows elected to continue their service into the summer, and a few will even continue volunteering with their partner organization in the following academic year.
-However, while the extension of Fellows' work at the partner organization is a possibility, it is by no means a requirement and/or guarantee.
+In past years, several Fellows elected to continue their service into the summer, and a few even continued volunteering with their partner organization in the following academic year.
+However, while the extension of Fellows' work at the partner organization is a possibility, it is by no means a requirement or guarantee.